ZempTime/chris-blog/posts/covid.md

 - Wear a mask.
 Indoors, outdoors.
 Prefer window, outdoor environments with configurations you're not downwind.
 - Wash your hands.

 The goal is minimizing droplet exposure.
+If a behavior has low risk but massive quality of life enhancement... it's worth taking to preserve sanity.

+Some risks worth taking:

+- Quick indoor bathroom trips, 1 person at a time w/ mask on
+- Outdoor spaces events with limited attendance/adequately spaced seating
+- Single-person servers (minimzing contact across individuals)

 ## Design Mechanisms (coming soon)
 There must be possible design approaches to increase safety in varying situations.
 Here are some ideas I want to develop: